-Giving Voice to the Sacred in the Everyday
+Naming the Sacred in the Everyday

-Through Poetry, Essay, and Theological Reflection
+Through Theology, Poetry, and Reflective Prose

-He is the author of several works on Christian spirituality and theology, including Reconstructing Prayer, Washed in the Spirit, and Boundless Love.
-His poetry collections—A Funeral in the Wild, Time in Shenandoah, and A Weathered Ship—explore themes of land, family, memory, fracture, and longing.
-His poems have appeared in a growing number of literary journals, including Ink, Sweat & TearsBlack Bough Poetry, tiny wren lit, among many others.
-Across genres, his writing pursues a language spacious enough to hold both mystery and clarity, devotion and doubt.
+He is also the author of several works on Christian spirituality and theology, including Reconstructing Prayer, Washed in the Spirit, and Boundless Love.
+His poetry collections—The Silence That Answers Back, A Weathered Ship, Time in Shenandoah, and A Funeral in the Wild—explore themes of land, family, memory, fracture, and longing.
+His poems have appeared in a growing number of literary journals, including Ink, Sweat & Tears, Black Bough Poetry, tiny wren lit, among many others.
+Across genres, his writing pursues a language spacious enough to hold both clarity and the mystery of Christian spirituality.

-Andrew serves as Lead Pastor at Church on the Hill in Fishersville, Virginia.
-He is a St. Basil Fellow with the Center for Pastor Theologians and teaches theology as an adjunct professor at Bethel Seminary, Portland Seminary, and Life Pacific University.
-He lives in the mountains of the Shenandoah Valley with his wife and children, where he writes in the quiet hours, preaches, teaches, hikes, and drinks a lot of coffee.
+He lives in the Shenandoah Valley with his wife and children, where he writes in the quiet hours, preaches, teaches, hikes, and drinks a lot of coffee.

 “Terribly, Almost Never” Red Eft Review